rverpillot/dmforth/README.md

 ![](docs/completion.bmp)

 you can go back in the history input texts with `SHIFT` and `UP`  or `DOWN` keys.
-In editor mode, cursor can be moved on the line (TODO: editor mode).
+In editor mode, cursor can be moved (TODO: editor mode).